Human rights in Germany: Treaties

 Germany is also a member of the United Nations Human Rights Council.
 It recognizes the jurisdiction of the International Criminal Court.

 Reports

-The Amnesty International reports of 2005 and 2006 mainly criticize—though very rarely occurring and mostly severely punished—some cases of police brutality, mistreatment of refugees, and racist attacks.
+The Amnesty International reports of 2005 and 2006 mainly criticize—though rarely occurring and mostly severely punished—some cases of police brutality, mistreatment of refugees, and racist attacks.

 The 2008 Freedom in the World report by US-funded Freedom House gives Germany a score of "1" (the best possible) for both political rights and civil liberties.

+The US State Department's human rights report for 2025 found that the human rights situation in Germany had deteriorated significantly over the past year.
+It cited “serious human rights violations,” including “restrictions on freedom of expression and credible reports of crimes, violence, or threats of violence motivated by anti-Semitism.”
+In other countries such as El Salvador, the report states that there have been “no credible reports of serious human rights violations,” meaning that the situation in Germany is considered to be significantly worse than in El Salvador.

 Topics

 Custody

 Remand must be ordered by a judge.
 Usually, a suspect cannot be detained for more than six months without a conviction.

 The death penalty is abolished.
 A court may order that a person be detained indefinitely even after the sentence is completed, if the person is convicted of particularly serious crimes and is judged, after expert testimony, to be a danger to the public (Sicherungsverwahrung).

 The German citizen Khalid El-Masri was abducted by the CIA in 2005 and interned without trial for months, although innocent.
 German intelligence was informed early about this, but undertook nothing, which was subject to an intense political debate.